aabhiyann/talkifydocs/INTERVIEW_GUIDE.md

 You can memorize a version of this:

 > “TalkifyDocs is an AI‑powered PDF assistant I built.
 Authenticated users can upload PDFs and then ask natural‑language questions and get answers grounded in those documents.
-The stack is Next.js 14 with the App Router, TypeScript, Tailwind, Prisma + Postgres, Kinde for authentication, Stripe for subscriptions, UploadThing for file uploads, and an OpenAI + Pinecone pipeline under the hood.
+The stack is Next.js 14 with the App Router, TypeScript, Tailwind, Prisma + Postgres, Clerk for authentication, Stripe for subscriptions, UploadThing for file uploads, and an OpenAI + Pinecone pipeline under the hood.
 I focused on both UX (dashboard, chat UI, PDF viewer) and robustness (validation, rate limiting, and security headers).”

 If you have more time (45–60s), add: